 - Message to an alternate e-mail account

-However, you must provide additional emergency contact information through Connect in order to receive messages by text, phone, or at an alternate e-mail.
+However, you must provide additional emergency contact information through Self Service in order to receive messages by text, phone, or at an alternate e-mail.

 You are strongly encouraged to provide Mount Allison with at least one additional way to contact you in an emergency.
 Consider how you currently receive messages and choose the method that will ensure a message gets to you as quickly as possible.